kaylynnsims60/stm-replicationrobertsetal2014/README.md

 - Estimating treatment and interaction effects
 - Comparing replicated outputs to the original results

-Because the original analysis relied on an earlier version of STM and helper functions that are no longer fully available, this replication emphasizes **substantive similarity** rather than exact numerical reproduction.
+Because the original analysis relied on an earlier version of STM and helper functions that are no longer fully available, this replication emphasizes **similarity** rather than exact numerical reproduction.

 ## Code

 The replication script is:

-scripts/gadarian_replication.Rmd
+`scripts/Robertsetalreplication.Rmd`

 This file contains the full workflow, including: